huRashidy/Zygosity_DNALM/src/ancestry/README.md

 ## Folders

 - **train_head**
-  Stratified 5-fold cross-validation code to train the XGBoost classification head using either full MHC region embeddings (all 11 windows) or the top 4 performing windows only.
+  Stratified 5-fold cross-validation code to train the XGBoost classification head using either full MHC region embeddings (all 11 windows), the top 4 performing windows only, or each window seperately for max aggregation embedding.

 - **embeddings**
-  Code for generating embeddings for the 11 MHC windows (450 kb) of 2,548 individuals from the 1000 Genomes Project.
+  Code for generating embeddings using HyenaDNA for the 11 MHC windows (450 kb) of 2,548 individuals from the 1000 Genomes Project.
 Haplotypes are assigned by applying mutations from VCF files using the Genome kit library.

 - **Fig_gen**
   Scripts for figure generation.
 Each figure from the paper can be reproduced using CSV outputs from the `./results` folder.